1987 Australian Masters: Semi-finals

-Hendry led throughout his match against Higgins, and had breaks of 55, 46, 64 and 34 during the first four frames.
-Higgins reduced the final points difference with a break of 60 in the fifth frame, but still lost 235-334.
-Hallet led by 53 points after the first frame against Charlton, but was 29 down after the seocond frame.
-With Hallet prevailing in frame three, and Charlton winning frame four, the deciding frame started with Charlton 16 ahead.
-However, Hallett won the frame 101-3 including a break of 49, and took the match 322-235.
+Hendry led throughout his match against Higgins and had breaks of 55, 46, 64 and 34 during the first four frames.
+Higgins reduced the final points difference with a break of 60 in the fifth frame but still lost 235–334.
+In Hendry's autobiography, he wrote that Higgins, who was banned from other tournaments at the time after headbutting a referee, had tried to unsettle him by calling him "Stan Laurel" in reference to Hendry's spiky new haircut.
+Hendry added that after Higgins lost, "the kindness he's previously shown to me in practice, and off the table generally, turns into snarls and snipes."

+Hallett led by 53 points after the first frame against Charlton but was 29 down after the second frame.
+With Hallett prevailing in frame three and Charlton winning frame four, the deciding frame started with Charlton 16 ahead.
+However, Hallett won the frame 101–3 including a break of 49 and took the match 322–235.
 The highest break was Hallett's 55 in the opening frame.
 In the play-off for third place, Higgins led by 183 points after breaks of 99 in the first frame and 93 in the second.
 Charlton gained the lead by a point after breaks of 48 and 41 in the third frame, and 38 and 90 in the fourth frame.
-Higgins had the better of the final frame and eventually won 343-284.
+Higgins had the better of the final frame and eventually won 343–284.

 Final

-Hendry made a break of 40 early in the first frame, and went on to win it by 84-22.
-He won the second frame 81-51 including a break of 41; Hallett compiled a 36 break.
-A 63 break in frame three helped Hendry increase his lead to 129 points, as it finished 79-39, with Hallett's break of 33 contributing most of his points in the frame.
-In the fourth frame, Hallett reduced his deficit by taking it 89-31, including a break of 58.
-During the final frame, already 88 points ahead on aggregate, Hendry made a 57 to win the frame 99-25 and the match 371-226.
-The match was completed in an hour.
+Hendry scored higher than Hallett in four of the five frames played and won 371–226.
+Hendry made a break of 40 early in the first frame and went on to win it by 84–22.
+He won the second frame 81–51 including a break of 41; Hallett compiled a 36 break.
+A 63 break in frame three helped Hendry increase his lead to 129 points, as it finished 79–39, with Hallett's break of 33 contributing most of his points in the frame.
+In the fourth frame, Hallett reduced his deficit by taking it 89–31, including a break of 58.
+During the final frame, already 88 points ahead on aggregate, Hendry made a 57 to win the frame 99–25.
+The match was completed in 51 minutes.

+Hendry, at 18, became the youngest winner of a major professional snooker title, having earlier been the youngest to win a national professional championship when he won the 1986 Scottish Professional Championship.

+Hallett commented afterwards that "overall [Hendry] deserved to win.
+The way he went off at the start I was beginning to wonder if it had been worth the effort turning up."
+Hendry wrote that he had been concerned about the aggregate score format before the event, but enjoyed it as it "encouraged open, attacking play" which favoured his approach.
+He added "I was thrilled to bits [to win] and would like to think it is the first of many triumphs."